alekseyzimin/EviAnn_release/README.md

 2. HISAT2: https://github.com/DaehwanKimLab/hisat2
 3. TransDecoder: https://github.com/TransDecoder/TransDecoder

+The other dependencies are included into the package.

 ## Only for developers

 You can clone the development tree, but then there are dependencies such as swig and yaggo (http://www.swig.org/ and https://github.com/gmarcais/yaggo) that must be available on the PATH: